Loading…

 9:45am IST

-Keynote: Welcome + Opening Remarks - Jonathan Bryce, Executive Director, Cloud and Infrastructure, Linux Foundation & Chris Aniszczyk, CTO, Cloud and Infrastructure, Linux Foundation
+Keynote: Welcome + Opening Remarks - Jonathan Bryce, Executive Director, Cloud and Infrastructure & Chris Aniszczyk, CTO, Cloud and Infrastructure, Linux Foundation

 Speakers